-Appendix II - 2020 - 2030 Planning Timeline
+Appendix II - 2021 - 2030 Planning Timeline

-Plan Name Agency / Lead POC Plan Duration/Update Frequency Update Status 2021-2031 CSDP OPD CSDP will be reviewed and revised every 10 years, with implementation plan updates (Appendix I) to be executed at least every 5 years to collect data and track progress towards identified goals and objectives Created 2021, full review every 10 years, implementation plan update every 5 years at least 2008 Coastal and Estuarine Land Conservation Plan for The Commonwealth of the Northern Mariana Islands Bureau of Environmental and Coastal Quality Division of Coastal Resources Management 2008-2020 No update specifics found 2017 Saipan Lagoon Use Management Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Created on 1985; revised and updated on 1997, 2012, and 2017 Created on 1985; updated on 2017 1990/91 Saipan Comprehensive Wetlands Management Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Not specified No update specifics found 2009 Laolao Bay Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management 2009-2018 Updated on 2012, 2020 update pending 2012 Talakhaya / Sabana Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Upon funding availability 2020 update underway
+PLAN NAME AGENCY / LEAD POC PLAN DURATION/UPDATE FREQUENCY PLAN NAME 2021-2030 CSDP OPD CSDP will be reviewed and revised every 10 years, with implementation plan updates (Appendix I) to be executed at least every 5 years to collect data and track progress towards identified goals and objectives Created 2021, full review every 10 years, implementation plan update every 5 years at least 2008 Coastal and Estuarine Land Conservation Plan for The Commonwealth of the Northern Mariana Islands Bureau of Environmental and Coastal Quality Division of Coastal Resources Management 2008-2020 No update specifics found 2017 Saipan Lagoon Use Management Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Created in 1985; revised and updated on 1997, 2012, and 2017 Created in 1985; updated on 2017 1990/91 Saipan Comprehensive Wetlands Management Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management An update of this plan will be the focus of the Wetlands Working Group when it is re-established No update specifics found 2009 Laolao Bay Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management 2009-2018 Updated on 2012, 2020 update pending 2012 Talakhaya / Sabana Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Upon funding availability 2020 update underway

-Plan Name Agency / Lead POC Plan Duration/Update Frequency Update Status 2013 Garapan Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management The CAP will be reviewed and updated by the advisory group every five years to track improvements and initiate new conservation projects and programs.
+PLAN NAME AGENCY / LEAD POC PLAN DURATION/UPDATE FREQUENCY PLAN NAME 2013 Garapan Conservation Action Plan Bureau of Environmental and Coastal Quality Division of Coastal Resources Management The CAP will be reviewed and updated by the advisory group every five years to track improvements and initiate new conservation projects and programs.
 Associated with the CAP is a workplan that will be updated by the advisory group every two years to provide guidance when implementing actions to improve our natural resources.
 2020 update underway 2002 Watershed Restoration Action Strategy Bureau of Environmental and Coastal Quality Division of Coastal Resources Management Division of Environmental Quality 2002-2014 No update specifics found 2007-2012 Comprehensive Cancer Control Plan Commonwealth Healthcare Corporation Plan is a living document and will be reviewed annually.
-Updates are made when needed Last updated on 2007 2015-2020 Commonwealth Healthcare Corporation Strategic Plan Commonwealth Healthcare Corporation Five (5) year plan Current until end of 2020 fiscal year, update pending 2018 Rota West Harbor Master Plan Commonwealth Ports Authority Not specified Has not been updated since 2018 2018 Tinian Harbor Master Plan Commonwealth Ports Authority Over 20 years later in since 1997, the stated harbor conditions and vision for Tinian Harbor remain unchanged with the following updates based on information provided during the October 28, 2014 stakeholder meeting The current Tinian Harbor Master Plan was prepared in 1997 and it has not been updated significantly since its original preparation.
-Pagan Airfield Master Plan Commonwealth Ports Authority Not specified No current updates
+Updates are made when needed Created in 1985; updated on 2017 2015-2020 Commonwealth Healthcare Corporation Strategic Plan Commonwealth Healthcare Corporation Not specified No update specifics found 2018 Rota West Harbor Master Plan Commonwealth Ports Authority 2009-2018 Updated on 2012, 2020 update pending 2018 Tinian Harbor Master Plan Commonwealth Ports Authority Upon funding availability 2020 update underway Pagan Airfield Master Plan Commonwealth Ports Authority Upon funding availability 2020 update underway